pil0u/lewagon-aoc/README.md

 bin/dev ssl
 ```

-Untested on Linux.
+> **Note**
+> Tested on macOS only.

 ## Launch the webapp on local mobile browser

 Because the OAuth will not work on your local IP, you have to bypass authentication.
-For example, you could **temporarily** add this linein the `welcome` controller method:
+For example, you could **temporarily** add this line in the `welcome` controller method:
 ```ruby
 sign_in(User.find_by(github_username: "your_username"))
 ```

 Then, find the local IP address of the computer you launch the server from (ex: `192.168.1.14`) and open the app on your mobile browser from that IP (ex: `http://192.168.1.14:3000`)

+> **Warning**
+> Bypassing authentication, even temporarily, can pose significant security risks.
+Only use this method in a controlled development environment and never in production.

 # Advent of Code API